max-passion/plugin-modernizer-tool/README.md

 ### Using the tool

-The CLI is distributed by Homebrew and can be installed using the following command
+The CLI is distributed by Homebrew and Scoop and it can be installed using the following command

+1) Using Homebrew

 Install Homebrew if you don't have it already: